How a Heart attack Actually Happens

 Now the body looks at this plaque rupture like any other injury (like a cut on the hand) and wants to stop the bleeding.
 So the bloodstream calls in for backup to create a blood clot to keep things from getting worse.
 But, if this is in an artery that supplies oxygenated blood to the heart, this blood clot (thrombus) can block the flow of blood downstream to the heart muscle and the muscle tissue begins to starve for oxygen.
 The heart muscle tissue will die if intervention isn’t quickly made and this is where the importance of time comes into play in the event that someone is having symptoms of a heart attack.

-The thrombotic event is how most heart attacks happen and how about 70% of strokes occur, as the same thing can happen inside the brain.
+The thrombotic event is how most heart attacks happen and how roughly 70% of strokes occur, since the same thing can happen inside the brain or even other parts of the body.
 Heart attack and stroke prevention is a multifaceted approach that targets the factors that both allow for plaque deposition to begin in the first place and that treat the underlying causes of measurable inflammation inside of the body.
+The most important question to answer, whether someone has had a previous heart attack or if someone has plaque in their arteries, is WHY?
+If that question can be accurately answered, then there is a target to go after in treatment.
+Contact Nexus HealthSpan in Mission Viejo, CA to see if we can offer you an answer that goes above and beyond the traditional standard of care.